INTRODUCTION:

 Q ) How you know about each small rectangle ?

-Execute " Connectivity > Generate >Place As In Schematic"
+•Execute " Connectivity > Generate >Place As In Schematic" a

 warning window popup click "Yes" then automatically MOS are